-- 1.8.
+1.8.
 The objective of this Safety Guide is to provide recommendations on how to meet the relevant requirements of GSR Part 3 [1] in the use of radiation sources in research and education.
-It provides guidance This includes recommendations on the control of occupational exposure and of public exposure, for planned exposure situations and, where appropriate, emergency exposure situations and as well as on the specific safety measures specific to this practice. - 1.9.
-The recommendations in this publicationSafety Guide are aimed primarily at operating organizations such as educational and research establishments, including schools, colleges, universities and technical institutes, that are authorized to use radiation sources in academic programmes, as well as their employees, students, teachers and radiation protection officers.
-The guidancerecommendations will also be of interest to regulatory bodies and to other relevant organizations involved in the design, manufacture, supply and service of radiation sources and associated equipment for research and education.
+This includes recommendations on the control of occupational exposure and of public exposure for planned exposure situations and, where appropriate, emergency exposure situations as well as on specific safety measures.

+1.9.
+The recommendations in this Safety Guide are aimed primarily at operating organizations such as educational and research establishments, including schools, colleges, universities and technical institutes, that are authorized to use radiation sources in academic programmes, as well as their employees, students, teachers and radiation protection officers.
+The recommendations will also be of interest to regulatory bodies and to other relevant organizations involved in the design, manufacture, supply and service of radiation sources and associated equipment for research and education.